ccorcos/piano-sketch-tool/README.md

 ## To-Do

 - Features
+	- Highlight piano note tracks.
+	- Gallery URI too long for Github.
+		- Deploy to now.sh?
+		- better compression?
-	- halt feature togglable -- wait for you to play all the notes before continuing.
+	- wait mode -- wait for you to play all the notes before continuing.
+	- play the song aloud do you can hear it.
+	- even slower mode -- maybe it log(N) in the slide?
 	- trim the beginning of the song to one second of lead-in.
-	- play the song aloud do you can hear it.

 	- ui stuff
 		- time elapsed